 Just like any other photographer, we love gear.
 We do our best to give honest unbiased reviews.
 We never accept paid posts.
 We never take money for reviews (though we may sometimes keep the reviewed item), and we never, never recommend gear that we don’t absolutely love and use ourselves.

 I am letting you know, we’ll put a cookie in your browser.
 Some of it is for you to get our content faster (the cookie enables us to only send you new data and let you use “old” data like pictures if they are already on your drive), some if is planted by Adsense or other services.
-In any case we respect your privacy and will never intentionally do anything to comprise you.
+In any case we respect your privacy and will never intentionally do anything to compromise you.

 We work hard to maintain DIYP with fresh, interesting and inspiring content.
 All content on DIYP is copyright by us unless otherwise noted.
 Please respect that and dont copy our articles verbatim, you are welcomed to cite them and link to them.